 Developing volunteering, training and employment opportunities continues to be an important part of what Bede does for Club members over 16.
 Several of our former members, who are now at University or College, have come back to help us as volunteers.
 Two former Bede Youth Club members completed NVQ Level 3 Youth Work training at Bede and are now Bede employees.
-Another former Bede Club member started her Youth Work apprenticeship in February 2018 funded by Southwark's Employment and Enterprise Development Scheme (SEEDS 2) and the Your Turn Initiative.
-Daytime "job search" sessions are very popular, when those who are no longer at school drop into the youth club to use the IT facilities and receive informal help with CVs and application forms.
+Another former Bede Club member completed her Youth Work apprenticeship in February 2018 funded by Southwark's Employment and Enterprise Development Scheme (SEEDS 2) and the Your Turn Initiative.
+Another apprenticeship, funded by SEEDS 2 and Jack Petchey Foundation began in October2018.
+Day-time "job search" sessions are very popular, when those who are no longer at school drop into the youth club to use the IT facilities and receive informal help with CVs and application forms.

 Since 2010, the team have been using their youth work skills to deliver Safe Healthy and Equal Relationships (SHER) programmes to schools.
 These aim to raise young people's awareness of patterns of violence and abuse in intimate relationships, and to challenge attitudes amongst teenagers that these might be acceptable or even normal.
-In 2017/18, the programme was delivered to Harris Girls Academy, East Dulwich and involved 188 year 9 and year 10 students.
-The programme was also delivered to 21 young people attending the Bede Youth Clubs.
-At the start of each programme, participants completed a questionnaire and 77% felt that they knew enough about building a healthy relationship.
-When asked again after the second workshop, over 92% said that they had increased their awareness of what constitutes a healthy relationship and recognised signs of unhealthy relationships.
+In 2018/19, the programme was delivered to Harris Girls Academy, East Dulwich and involved 225 year 9 and year 10 students.
+From questionnaires completed by participants at the start and end of each course, 90% said that they had increased their awareness of what constitutes a healthy relationship and recognised signs of unhealthy relationships.
 Given how early patterns of abuse can develop in relationships that can then lead to the levels of domestic violence seen by our Starfish team, this is important "early intervention" work.
-Funding from Southwark Council has been approved for further sessions in 2018/19
+Funding from Southwark Council has been approved for further sessions in 2019/20.